JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 }
 ```

-Each user struct will contain a list of jobs and a job queue.
-The list of jobs is used to store all the information regarding the job (i.e. is it still running, the stderr and stdout, exit code etc.)
+Each user struct will contain a list of jobs and a job queue:
+- The list of jobs is used to store all the information regarding the job (i.e. is it still running, the stderr and stdout, exit code etc.)

-The job queue contains the jobs that a client has requested be started.
-The main thread will be adding to this queue as the client sends more requests, meanwhile, a new thread will be processing the queue.
+- The job queue contains the jobs that a client has requested be started.

+The job processing logic will be:
+- As `start` requests for a particular client come in, the main thread will be adding these jobs to the client's queue.
+- A second thread will be reading from this queue, processing the jobs and sending the output down a channel.
+- A third thread will be on the receiving end of the channel, writing the stderr and stdout to the `output` field of `Jobs`.

 ```rust
 /// Stores a single user's job information.